mcmah309/rust_core/book/src/introduction/quickstart.md

 expect(filtered, [4, 8]);
 ```

-`RIterator` functions the same as a Rust `Iterator`.
+`Iter` functions the same as a Rust `Iterator`.
 For Dart developers, you can think of it as the union of Dart's `Iterator` and `Iterable`.
 check [here](../libs/iter/iter.md) for more info.

 #### Slice